Padayappa: Casting

 Today's audience expects novelty from film makers and stars.
 The success of [Neelambari] in Padayappa is an example of this.
 Action and reaction are the key factors for an artiste's success.

-— – Ramya Krishnan, in an interview with The Hindu in July 1999.
+— Ramya Krishnan, in an interview with The Hindu in July 1999.

 Rajinikanth was cast as the title character, a city-based engineer who returns to his ancestral village.
 Padayappa's cousin Neelambari is based on Nandini, a vengeful woman in Ponniyin Selvan.
 Meena and Nagma were earlier considered for the role, but Ramya Krishnan was ultimately cast.
+It was Ravikumar who suggested Krishnan's name for the role to Rajinikanth.
 She said she accepted the role because "it was opposite a superstar and that too the character was a negative one, no one was ready to do it, but I did it.
 I didn't have any second thoughts."
-According to Aishwarya Rai, she was also considered for the role; however, Ravikumar denied the claim.
+According to Aishwarya Rai, she was also considered for the role, a claim Rajinikanth supports.
+However, Ravikumar denied the claim, saying she was actually considered for Hara.

 Simran was considered for the role of Vasundhara, before the role went to Soundarya, who had earlier worked with Rajinikanth in Arunachalam (1997).
 Ravikumar revealed that the makers could not sign Simran due to her busy schedule and Meena was also considered for Vasundhara's role.
 Shalini was touted to play the role of Padayappa's sister, but the role eventually went to Sithara.
 Ramesh Kanna was chosen to play Murugesan after Rajinikanth was impressed with his performance in Unnidathil Ennai Koduthen (1998).
 Apart from acting, Kanna also worked as the film's co-director.

 The characterisation of the older Padayappa – bearded, with sunglasses – is based on Rajinikanth's look as the character Manik Baashha in Baashha (1995).
 Vijayakumar was the initial choice for Padayappa's father before Sivaji Ganesan was cast; Padayappa was his penultimate release before Pooparika Varugirom (1999).
 His character's appearance, with a mutton-chop moustache, is based on a similar role he played in Thevar Magan (1992).